 Text: Specify any text to appear with the glissando.

 The default style of all glissando text is determined by the settings of "Glissando" in Format→Style→Text styles.

-The Arpeggios & glissandi palette also contains bend symbols for brass instruments such as the trumpet:
+The Arpeggios & glissandi palette also contains bend symbols for brass or woodwind instruments: